yamt/toywasm/examples/wasm2cstruct/README.md

 /* instantiate the preloaded module */
 instance_create(..., &g_wasm_module, ...);
 ```

+See [runwasi_cstruct] for a complete example to consume
+the generated C source file.

+[runwasi_cstruct]: ../runwasi_cstruct

 * This effectively preloads a module at the build-time of the embedder.